opulo-inc/docs/docs/openpnp/vision-pipeline-adjustment/5-part-identification-pipeline.md

 5. Click on the Pipeline: `Edit` button.
   ![Pipeline Edit Button](images/edit-package-pipeline.png)

-!!!
-Note
-    You can also go to `Vision Tab > Type:Bottom Vision > The correct pipeline` and click on `Pipeline: Edit` to edit the pipeline.

 ## Check the debug results

 1. Click on the `DrawRotatedRects` stage.